 For more freedom, we opted for a rental car that we picked up and dropped off at Podgorica airport.

 There are no highways in Montenegro, you will use the national road or winding mountain roads.
 So short distances can take much longer than expected, you will be driving on average 40-50 km per hour.
-Be patient, this freedom will offer you unforgettable views!
+Be patient, this freedom will offer you unforgettable views !

-To compare the prices of rentals we recommend the RentalCars website.
+budvaTo compare rental prices, we recommend the RentalCars website.
 To give you an idea of prices, in the middle of July, we found a car for 33€ per day by booking a few weeks in advance.

 Montenegro is already over!